LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Used to aid when moving between storage classes in S3 via Lifecycle Rules, or perhaps revise
   * One Zone-IA/Glacier classes aren't supported
   * Daily report, though takes 24-48 hours to initially start
-  * Storage Class Analysis used mainly to understand when to transition less frequently access STANDARD storage to STANDARD_IA
+  * Storage Class Analysis used mainly to understand when to transition less frequently accessed STANDARD storage to STANDARD_IA
     * Can analyze all objects in a bucket or filter utilizing:
       * Common prefixes
       * Object tags
       * Both

 ##### S3 Performance
   * PUT/COPY/POST/DELETE operations offer a rate of 3500 requests per second per prefix